sanskritisharma-03/wordle_game_sanskriti/README.md

 ## **WHAT DO WE DO IN WORDLE?**

 Pick a random five-letter word from the database.

 You have six chances to guess the word.
 The colors of the letters will change after each guess to give you clues.

 Green: The letter is in the right place in the word.

+Yellow: The letter is in the wrong position but exists in the word

+Grey: Does not exist in the word

 ## **FEATURES**